madelinegit/propertymngmt2/README.md

 ## Upcoming Use Cases
 - Identify STR, Lease, or Both categorization of home
-- Identify Unit Zone and Differentiating between TD 1, 2, 3, 4 quadrants
+- Identify Unit Zone and Tahoe Donner Unit Zone, Differentiating between TD 1, 2, 3, 4 quadrants
 - Identify properties with null data

 While simple in concept, it forms the foundation for more advanced routing, zoning, and operational intelligence tooling.